KL Rahul: Vice-captaincy (2021–22)

+Recent career (2023–present)

 Rahul made his return to cricket in Asia Cup 2023 against Pakistan.
 Rahul scored an unbeaten century on his return, scoring 111 off 106 balls.

 Following a successful Asia Cup, Rahul was named in the squad for 2023 Cricket World Cup.
 Ahead of the World Cup, Rahul was named as the captain for first two ODIs for the series against Australia.

 Rahul started his World Cup 2023 campaign scoring an unbeaten 97 against Australia in a tricky chase after India lost 3 wickets at the score of 2.
 In the final match of the group stage of the World Cup, against the Netherlands at the M. Chinnaswamy Stadium, Rahul recorded the fastest century by an Indian batter in a World Cup, when he reached the milestone in 62 deliveries.
 He coincidentally broke the record held by Rohit Sharma who hit a century earlier of 63 deliveries in the tournament during India's match against Afghanistan.
 In the final against Australia, Rahul top scored in India's first innings with 66 runs off 107 balls as they struggled to 240 and were comfortably defeated by 6-wickets.
 KL Rahul's slow innings in the finals was heavily criticised by experts and fans.

 On 30 November, Rahul was announced as the captain for the 3 match ODI series against South Africa after the regular ODI captain Rohit Sharma had taken a break following an intense 2023 Cricket World Cup schedule.
 Rahul subsequently, won the series 2-1 making him the second captain after Virat Kohli to win an ODI series in South Africa.

 In December 2023, during the first test match of the series between India and South Africa, Rahul scored his 8th test match century helping India to post a challenging first innings score of 245 during challenging batting conditions.
 He top scored that innings with 101 runs with the second highest score only being 38 runs.
 Despite his efforts, India ended up losing the match by an innings and 32 runs.

 Rahul scored 86 and 22 in defeat in the first test of England's 2023–24 tour India.
 However, he missed the rest of the series through injury.